Jessica Schleider: Positions and roles

-Lab director for the Lab for Scalable Mental Health.
+Founding director, Lab for Scalable Mental Health.

 Research

 Schleider's research focuses on the development, evaluation, and dissemination of brief (single-session, under 30 minutes) interventions for children and adolescents experiencing mental health difficulties.
-The goal of developing these single session interventions (SSIs) is to increase the availability and accessibility of effective evidence-based interventions, particularly for underserved groups (e.g. LGBTQ+ and youth of Color).
+The goal of developing these single-session interventions (SSIs) is to increase the availability and accessibility of effective evidence-based interventions, particularly for underserved groups (e.g. LGBTQ+ and youth of Color).
 Schleider leads the Lab for Scalable Mental Health, where these interventions are designed and evaluated.
 Her research aims to evaluate the effectiveness of the interventions (whether they work) and the mechanisms of change (how and why they work).
 Many of Schleider's brief interventions target symptoms of anxiety and depression among adolescents (ages 11–17).
 She has also developed SSIs that help parents learn to support their child's mental health treatment.
 Schleider has made many of her interventions publicly available as part of her commitment to open science practices.
-Over the course of her career, Schleider's team has now reached an estimated 30,000 individuals through single session interventions.
+Over the course of her career, Schleider's team has now reached an estimated 50,000 individuals through single session interventions.